 Pre-conditions:

-1. Information related to the S-EES is available with the S-EAS.
+Information related to the S-EES is available with the S-EAS.

+The S-EAS has subscribed to the ACR management event "ACR facilitation" as described in clause 8.6.3.2.2.
+The S-EAS has either included its service area as the event filter of the ACR management event subscribe request or provided its service area at EAS registration.

-2. The T-EAS has subscribed to the ACR related event from the T-EES.
+3. The T-EAS has subscribed to the ACR related event from the T-EES.